 People with the flu are most contagious the first three to four days after their illness begins, but people with weakened immune systems, such as cancer patients receiving treatment, might be able to infect others for an even longer time.

 The best way to prevent the flu is by getting a flu shot.
 Because it takes roughly two weeks from vaccination for the body to make flu-fighting antibodies, cancer patients should receive their flu shots as soon as possible before flu season starts, ideally by October.
 Getting vaccinated later (through January) can still be beneficial.

 “We are in favor of vaccinating our cancer patients against the flu,” says Baker.
 “But if patients are unsure or have questions, we suggest that they talk with their oncologist.”

-There are two types of flu vaccinations: A live vaccine, which consists of weakened live virus and is administered via nasal spray, and an inactivated vaccine, a dead strain of the flu that is given as a shot.
+There are two types of flu vaccinations: a live vaccine, which consists of weakened live virus and is administered via nasal spray, and an inactivated vaccine, a dead strain of the flu that is given as a shot.
 The inactivated vaccine is safer for cancer patients.
-In fact, the Centers for Disease Control and Prevention (CDC) recommends that the nasal spray not be used on anyone this 2017-2018 flu season.

 Caretakers and others who spend time around cancer patients can infect them without realizing it, so it is important that they also receive flu vaccinations.
 The CDC recommends that everyone aged six months and older receive a flu vaccine.